LeeroyLabs/craft-starter-twig/README.md

 lando composer install # install craft dependencies
 ```

-Set up .env with the right DB username and password
+Set up .env with the right DB username and password (use `lando info` command)

 Then generate a security key